wpilibsuite/allwpilib/CONTRIBUTING.md

 - Tool suite changes must be generally useful to a broad range of teams
 - Excluding bug fixes, changes in one language generally need to have corresponding changes in other languages.
     - Some features, such the addition of C++23 for WPILibC or Functional Interfaces for WPILibJ, are specific to that version of WPILib only.
 New language features added to C++ must be wrappable in Python for [RobotPy](https://github.com/robotpy).
-    - Substantial changes often need to have corresponding LabVIEW changes.
-To do this, we will work with NI on these large changes.
 - Changes should have tests.
 - Code should be well documented.
     - This involves writing tutorials and/or usage guides for your submitted feature.
 These articles are then hosted on the [WPILib](https://docs.wpilib.org/) documentation website.
 See the [frc-docs repository](https://github.com/wpilibsuite/frc-docs) for more information.